pgovoni21/pgovoni21.github.io/_publications/2021-07-01-ABKinase-bistability-traveling-front-dynamics.md

 ---
-title: "Bistability & Traveling Front Dynamics with Aurora B Kinase"
+title: "Bistability & Traveling Front Dynamics in a Kinase-Phosphatase System"
-collection: publications
+collection: projects
-permalink: /publication/2021-07-01-ABKinase-bistability-traveling-front-dynamics
+permalink: /projects/2021-07-01-ABKinase-bistability-traveling-front-dynamics
 # excerpt: 'This paper is about the number 3.
 The number 4 is left for future work.'
 date: 2021-07-01
 venue: '(not applicable)'